UST-QuAntiL/qprov/docs/api/README.md

 ### Provider

 All data that is automatically gathered by the [provenance collector](../collector) can be retrieved under the `provider` tag in the Swagger UI.
-Therefore, data about all available qubits, as well as their current characteristics, and further aggregated data, such as calibration matrices is accessible.
+Therefore, data about all available QPUs, as well as their current characteristics, and further aggregated data, such as calibration matrices is accessible.

 ### Provenance Documents